 course, as always, the Incense Man newsletter wouldn't be

-complete without a free giveaway, and this one lasts for two weeks, until the next edition of the newsletter.
+complete without a free giveaway, and this one lasts for three weeks, until the next edition of the newsletter.
 You'll

 find all the details a little further down the page.
 But